An un-named college guidebook for those with chronic illness

 In 2017, I graduated from university Summa Cum Laude with a 3.95 GPA—while fighting two serious chronic illnesses for my entire undergraduate career.

-Chronic College is an entertaining guidebook for college students with chronic illnesses and disabilities, peppered with memoirs of both my successful moments and my hilariously cringe-worthy failures to apply my own advice.
-With words of wisdom on everything from picking classes, to managing flare-ups, to not being “that roommate,” it is sure to inspire and encourage anyone facing illness, disability, or mental health conditions while earning a degree.
+My book is an entertaining guidebook for college students with chronic illnesses and disabilities, peppered with memoirs of both my successful moments and my hilariously cringe-worthy failures to apply my own advice.
+With words of wisdom on everything from studying through brain fog, to managing flare-ups, to not being “that roommate,” it is sure to inspire and encourage anyone facing illness, disability, or mental health conditions while earning a degree.

 Up to 17% of college-aged people live with a chronic condition today, according to WebMD, and NAMI says 20% of young adults have a mental illness.
 There are so many things I wish someone had spelled out for me before I packed up and moved hundreds of miles away for university, so now I’m passing along what I wish I’d known to help all these other students with similar challenges.